pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_access-manager.md

-# Access Manager v3 API for C# SDK (Condensed)
+# Access Manager v3 API for C# SDK

-Access Manager enforces client access to PubNub resources via time-limited tokens with embedded permissions.
-Tokens can target specific resources, be constrained by RegEx patterns, and include an authorized UUID.

-- Supports resource-level permissions for:
+Access Manager lets you enforce time-bound, token-based permissions on PubNub resources (via explicit lists or RegEx patterns), including granting different permissions to different resources in a single request.
+You can restrict a token to a single client using the authorizedUuid parameter.

+- Permissions apply to:
   - Channels
   - ChannelGroups
   - Uuids (user metadata)
-- Constrain usage to a single client with authorizedUuid.
-- Grant multiple, differing permissions in a single request.
-- TTL required (1–43,200 minutes).
+- Token scope:
+  - Time-limited (TTL 1–43,200 minutes)
+  - Resource lists or RegEx patterns
+  - Optional AuthorizedUuid binding

 ##### User ID / UUID
-User ID may be labeled as UUID/uuid in APIs/responses and holds the value set as userId during initialization.
+User ID may appear as UUID/uuid in APIs and responses, and holds the value of userId you set during initialization.

 ##### Request execution
-Use try/catch.
-Invalid parameters throw exceptions; server/network failures return error details in the PNStatus.
+Use try/catch with the C# SDK.
+Invalid parameters throw exceptions; server/network errors return details in Status.

 ```
 1try